Gklub/atMoon/README.md

 ======

 a web application about chatting online
-Nedd nodejs runTime,
+Need nodejs runTime,
-npm install first
+npm install first and run node app.js the port is 3000